 Husband and wife team Val & Dave Pettifer (Val being the artist, Dave her right hand man) have been running the business since its inception in April 2013.
 Now in its 6th year, the studio has developed into a popular venue for artistically minded people, offering a wide range of one and two day fully tutored workshops including watercolours, life drawing, oils, acrylics, mixed media, pastels and much more!

-The ever popular Drop-in days continue to run every THURSDAY and FRIDAY, plus a few additional dates have been added with Val which are usually on a Wednesday.
+The ever popular Drop-in days continue to run every THURSDAY and FRIDAY, plus Val will be hosting an additional fortnightly Wednesday drop-in, which will commence in January 2019.
 These days offer students the opportunity to bring along their own painting projects, enjoy the company of like minded people, make new friends, and get advice and tuition from the resident artist of the day – usually Lesley Rumble on Thursdays and Valerie Pettifer every Friday, although this is subject to change.
-A list of the additional dates has been posted on the Drop-In page, and the OSS Facebook page.
-The fee is just £15.00 and includes hot drinks, the use of the studio easels, drawing boards and water pots, plus the opportunity to buy art materials at trade price!
+Visit the Drop-in page for further information.

 Visitors are always welcome to pop in for a chat about the workshops on offer and explore the studio, whilst enjoying a cuppa in our secret garden, or if its too cold there’s a welcoming log burning stove to cosy up to!
 The studio also boasts an attractive mezzanine floor with an extensive library of art books, and quiet reading area.